 You may even try doing Kegels in different positions to target more areas, such as while in a sitting position or while up and walking around.

 Kegel exercises are a legitimate way to last longer during sex and can help treat premature ejaculation.

-Multiple studies suggest that kegels will improve your performance in about 12 weeks of daily exercises.
+Multiple studies suggest that Kegels will improve your performance in about 12 weeks of daily exercise.
 Since there’s no cost, this could be a good first start.